 The RMQ problem is sometimes defined such that a query returns only the index of the minimum element instead of the minimum element itself.
-In particular, this is the case for succinct data structures that support O(1)-time RMQ using only O(n) bits of space [14,19,20,26] (see Section 2).
-In order to return the actual minimum element, say A[i], in addition to its index i, any such data structure must also store the values from the input array A, corresponding to a lower bound of $\Omega(n \log u)$ bits of space in the worst case when element are drawn from a universe of size u or, equivalently, $\Omega(n)$ words of space (this lower bound also applies to other array range query problems [7]).
+In particular, this is the case for succinct data structures that support O(1)-time RMQ using only O(n) bits of space [7, 15, 16, 17] (see Section 2).
+In order to return the actual minimum element, say A[i], in addition to its index i, any such data structure must also store the values from the input array A, corresponding to a lower bound of $\Omega(n \log u)$ bits of space in the worst case when element are drawn from a universe of size u or, equivalently, $\Omega(n)$ words of space (this lower bound also applies to other array range query problems [2]).
 Therefore, a range query data structure that uses o(n) words of space requires storing the input array A separately, resulting in total space usage of $\Theta(n)$ words of space in the worst case.
 In this paper we require that a RMQ return the minimum element.
 Our RMQ data structure stores all values of A internally and matches the optimal asymptotic bounds of O(n) words of space and O(1) query time.

-1.2 Definitions and Model of Computation
+1.2.
+Definitions and Model of Computation

-We assume the RAM word model of computation with word size $\Theta(\log u)$ , where elements are drawn from a universe $U = \{-u, \dots, u-1\}$ for some fixed positive integer u > n.
+We assume the RAM word model of computation with word size $\Theta(\log u)$ , where elements are drawn from a universe $U = \{-u, \ldots, u - 1\}$ for some fixed integer $u \ge n$ .
 Unless specified otherwise, memory requirements are expressed in word-sized units.
 We assume the usual set of O(1)-time primitive operations: basic integer arithmetic (addition, subtraction, multiplication, division, and modulo), bitwise logic, and bit shifts.
 We do not assume O(1)-time exponentiation nor, consequently, radicals.
-When the base operand is a power of two and the result is an integer, however, these operations can be computed using a bitwise left or right shifts.
+When the base operand is a power of two and the result is an integer, however, these operations can be computed using bitwise left or right shifts.
 All arithmetic computations are on integers in U, and integer division is assumed to return the floor of the quotient.
-Finally, our data structure only requires finding the binary logarithm of integers in the range $\{0,\dots,n\}$ .
-Consequently, the complete set of values can be precomputed and stored in a table of size O(n) to provide O(1)-time reference for the log (and log log) operations at query time, regardless of whether logarithm computation is included in the RAM model's set of primitive operations.
+Finally, our data structure only requires finding the binary logarithm of integers in the range $\{0, \ldots, n\}$ , i.e., the index of the most significant non-zero bit.
+The complete set of values can be precomputed and stored in a table of size O(n) to provide O(1)-time reference for the log and log log operations at query time, regardless of whether logarithm computation is included in the RAM model's set of primitive operations.

-A common technique used in array range searching data structures (e.g., [4,11,23]) is to partition the input array A[0:n-1] into a sequence of $\lceil n/b \rceil$ blocks, each of size b (except possibly for the last block whose size is $\lceil (n-1) \mod b \rceil + 1$ ).
+A common technique used in array range searching data structures (e.g., [3, 10, 11]) is to partition the input array A[0: n-1] into a sequence of $\lceil n/b \rceil$ blocks, each of size b (except possibly for the last block whose size is $[(n-1) \mod b] + 1$ ).
 A query range A[i:j] spans between 0 and $\lceil n/b \rceil$ complete blocks.
 We refer to the sequence of complete blocks contained within A[i:j] as the span, to the elements of A[i:j] that precede the span as the prefix, and to the elements of A[i:j] that succeed the span as the suffix.
 See Figure 1.
 One or more of the prefix, span, and suffix may be empty.
-When the span is empty, the prefix and suffix can lie either in adjacent blocks, or in the same block; in the latter case the prefix and suffix are equal.
+When the span is empty, the prefix and suffix can lie either in adjacent blocks, or in the same block; in the latter case the prefix and suffix are equal (or one is empty).